ahmedmeshref/ecommerce-api-microservices/README.md

 Interact with the api via postman

 ### Docker
-Update the database connection by updating the variable DATABASE_URL on all the .env files in the app folders

 Build docker images for each of the applications eg `docker build --no-cache --rm --tag users:v1 .`

 Run the docker container for each application eg: `docker run --rm -d -p 3000:3000 users:v1`